Navigations

 Keep this stone on you, as a talisman for now, ascribe it with your own meaning, and when the time is right drop it off at another geological site.

 Since 2020, 1-833-NATR-XXX has been distributed in public through posters and tagging in cities across the U.S. and Canada.
 Fernand has developed "commercials" for the hotline, riffing on promotions for anti-depressants, phone sex lines, and miracle products.
-New elements are being added to the hotline – is a part of Navigations, a series of artist projects shared and realized in public/common space.
+New elements are being added to the hotline – is a part of Navigations, a series of artist projects in and about public space.

 Eliza Fernand is an artist and educator who works primarily with video, sound, fabric, and clay.
 With a BFA in Sculpture from Pacific Northwest College of Art, and an MFA in Interdisciplinary Arts from Sierra Nevada University, they have led a cross-country career, attending over a dozen artist residencies and exhibiting internationally.
 A new citizen of Chicago, she continues to pursue artmaking and teaching opportunities, with the aim of provoking acceptance of loving practices outside of the norm, and promoting experimentation on all levels.
 For more information, please visit elizafernand.com.